re50urces/Awesome-Resources/README.md

 - [Product Hunt](https://www.producthunt.com/) `The best new products in tech.`
 - [Dev Hunt](https://devhunt.org/) `The best new Dev Tools every day.`
 - [patterns](https://www.patterns.dev/) `Patterns.dev is a free online resource design, render, and performance patterns for building powerful web apps with vanilla JavaScript or modern frameworks.`
+- [storefront.design](https://www.storefront.design/) `We curate the best digital storefronts on the internet.`
+- [Laws of UX](https://lawsofux.com/) `Laws of UX is a collection of best practices that designers can consider when building user interfaces.`
+- [logggos](https://www.logggos.club/) `Discover inspiring logos sorted by industries, themes, typography style, branding color and more.`
+- [Guide to User Research - UXR](http://guidetouxr.com/) `A curated collection of 250+ resources & tools dedicated to user research,  that will help you incorporate it into your design practice.`
+- [Design Principles](https://principles.design/) `An open source collection of Design Principles and methods.`
+- [Design Systems](https://www.designsystems.com/) `A design systems publication by Figma`
+- [OGimage.gallery](https://www.ogimage.gallery/) `OGimage.gallery | The finest hand-picked OG Images ✨`
+- [Rebrand](https://www.rebrand.gallery/) `Explore the best new design systems, visual identity introductions and rebrand videos.`